doaa450/Customer-lifetime-value/README.md

 ## 3. Dataset Description

+This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers

-The dataset represents customer-level transactional and behavioral data, including:
+The dataset represents customer-level transactional including:

+* InvoiceNo
+* StockCode
+* Description
+* Quantity
+* InvoiceDate
-* Customer ID
+* UnitPrice
-* Transaction dates
+* CustomerID
-* Revenue / monetary value
-* Frequency of interactions or purchases
-* Recency metrics
+* Country

-> The dataset structure enables both **historical CLTV calculation** and **predictive modeling**.

 ---

 ## 4. Methodology